 You can also opt to send them to TerraCycle if you live in the US.
 Deodorant aerosol cans will be accepted and recycled through the help of Tom’s of Maine Natural Care Recycling Program.
 With their help, they take your deodorant waste and shred, wash, melt, and form pellets hailing from the original material.
 And in turn, the newly-produced pellets will be used to manufacture new items.

 But what if it’s full of plastic, anyway?

 As I have mentioned above, other brands incorporated plastic in the making of their deodorant aerosol cans.
 What can we do with them?

 This event is called recycling contamination.
-Basically, this happens when you throw in items not acceptable by your local recycling programme.
-This can greatly affect the local recycling in negative ways.
+Basically, this happens when you throw in items not acceptable to your local recycling programme.
+This can greatly affect local recycling in negative ways.
 For one, it will cost your city a lot of money if ever this happened to your area and also ruin an entire batch of recyclables.